Noee2/supreme-dollop/book-documentation/src/1_access_roles.md

 # Access Roles

 Provides a global overview of the roles in the project.
+SUPER

 | Role            |                          Description                           |                                      Address |
 | :-------------- | :------------------------------------------------------------: | -------------------------------------------: |